Biscuits - DoughnutsView Our Alphabetical Recipe Index for Biscuits - Doughnuts

 If you happen to adore old-fashioned cake donuts, this recipe has your name on it.

 French pastry chefs let nothing go to waste.
 Leftover croissants (make sure you use great ones) filled with an almond butter paste, and rebaked, are sublime.
-Croissants, anyone?
-Mais oui!
-This is a hotel school staple and something you can expect to see in any French pastry shop window.
-They are puffy, buttery, extremely easy but unique treats.
-They last long but always disappear.
+This is a pastry and hotel school staple and something you can expect to see in many a French pastry shop window.
+They are puffy, buttery, extremely easy but unique treats that will make you say, 'Oh shut up.
+Too good!"
 If you like this recipe, you'll also love Costco Cronuts from BetterBaking.com (C) and Butter Flakey Doughnuts (not quite Cronuts)

 What I love about these rustic scones is they are they are very pure of taste – there's no chocolate chips, chunks of Snickers, no vanilla extra or hunks of candied ginger - there's just amazing taste and texture from the basic (but choice) ingredients.
 This is the real deal, old-fashioned baking, with a not-too-sweet, satisfying wholesome taste.